BEN OHLSTEIN LABORATORY

 Research Focus

-Adult stem cells play a critical role in maintaining and repairing damaged tissues and organs over the course of our life.
-This is especially true for organs like the skin and the intestines whose cells have high turnover rates and need to link the production of new cells with the loss of old cells to keep tissues healthy and functioning.
+Adult stem cells play a critical role in maintaining and repairing damaged tissues and organs over the course of our lives.
+This is especially true for organs like the skin and the intestines, whose cells have high turnover rates and need to link the production of new cells with the loss of old cells to keep tissues healthy and functioning.
 When these mechanisms become corrupted or break down, there can be serious consequences, including compromised tissue function, overgrowth of cells, and cancer.

 Using the Drosophila intestine as a model, our lab is working to better understand the mechanisms that guide normal and abnormal tissue functions, particularly in gastrointestinal organs such as the small and large intestines and stomach.
 We are employing a combination of genetic, biochemical, and biological approaches to precisely determine how intestinal stem cell division, number, and differentiation occurs throughout the course of normal development.
 Ultimately, a better understanding of the biology of the Drosophila intestinal stem cells will help with diagnosis, treatment, and cures of various conditions that affect the human gastrointestinal tract.